10 Tenant Safety Measures for Property Managers

 • Digital locks: Tenants can unlock these with a smartphone, key fob, or keycard, and you can reset them from one tenant to the next.

-In addition to wanting to feel safe inside their apartments, tenants also want to have a sense of safety outside on the premises.
-If possible, install safety fencing around outdoor areas, like swimming pools.
+Besides wanting to feel safe in their apartments, tenants also want to feel secure when they’re outside on the property.
+If possible, install safety fencing around outdoor areas, like swimming poolsA or courtyards.
 For multi-unit buildings, make sure to include security at the main ground-floor entrance.

 Master keys are certainly convenient, but they can also be highly problematic.

 Lighting does a lot more than just deterring crime.
 It also boosts tenant safety in other ways.
-People are less likely to trip and fall if they can see the ground they’re walking on, for example.
+For instance, people are less likely to trip and fall if they can see the ground they’re walking on.

 Install lighting in all common areas, including walkways, entrances, parking areas, elevators, hallways, stairways, laundry rooms, and storage areas.